-Aware of the challenges that face GP practices when trying to improve access and the problems that people had told us they had when trying to get a timely appointment, we decided to carry out research into this area.
+Aware of the challenges that face GP practices when trying to improve access and the problems that people told us about trying to get a timely appointment, we decided to carry out research into this area.
 We wanted to find out what is important to the people of Newcastle when booking a GP appointment.
 We particularly wanted to understand the relative importance that people put upon the different aspects of a GP appointment, including speed of access (waiting time for an appointment), convenience (flexibility of appointment time) and continuity of GP.
 We wanted to work out patient preferences for the population of Newcastle as a whole and how they might differ across various patient subgroups.

-To do this we used a discrete choice experiment (DCE), which is a way of estimating the relative importance people put upon different aspects of a service.
+We used a discrete choice experiment (DCE), which is a way of estimating the relative importance people put upon different aspects of a service.
 Staff from Northumbria University helped us design the DCE and carried out the data analysis for us.
 Healthwatch Newcastle staff and volunteers visited venues throughout summer and autumn 2015 to recruit participants.
 We received 748 completed eligible questionnaires from across the city, taking care to include subgroups by age, sex, ethnic group and geographical area.